Holographic Schwinger Effect in a D-Instanton Background: Pair production rate

 where $e^{\Phi(z)}=1+q z^4$ and $x$ denotes the radius of the circular Wilson loop on the D3-brane positioned at $z_0=\frac{1}{r_0}$. $B_2=B_{01} dt \wedge dx^1$ is an electric 2-form coupled to the NG action.
 Then, the pair production rate can be evaluated as $e^{-S}=e^{-S_{\mathrm{NG}}-S_{B_2}}$, where $S_{\mathrm{NG}}$ is the minimized NG action.
 The following equation obtained by variation of the action (\ref{ng}) should be satisfied by the function $z(\rho)$

-We solve this equation numerically with the boundary conditions $z(0)=z_c$ and $z'(0)=0$, and the constraint $z'(z_0)=-\sqrt{\frac{e^{\Phi(z_0)}}{\alpha^2}-1}$. $z_c$ is the value of $z$ at the tip of the cuplike surface in the bulk.
+We solve this equation numerically with the boundary conditions $z(0)=z_c$ and $z'(0)=0$, and the constraint $z'(x)=-\sqrt{\frac{e^{\Phi(z_0)}}{\alpha^2}-1}$. $z_c$ is the value of $z$ at the tip of the cuplike surface in the bulk.

-The exponential factor and the classical action obtained by the use of the above calculation are shown in Fig.\,\ref{rate}.
-As can be seen, the exponential factor approaches zero or equivalently the classical action diverges at a certain value of the electric field comparable to $E_s$ obtained by the potential analysis.
-For zero instanton density this electric field is zero, i.e.\,the Schwinger effect occurs for any nonzero although small value of the electric field, which is the characteristic of a deconfined system.
+The exponential factor and the classical action obtained from the above calculations are shown in Fig.\,\ref{rate}.
+As can be seen, the exponential factor approaches zero or equivalently the classical action diverges at a certain value of the electric field around $E_s$ obtained by the potential analysis.
+For zero instanton density this electric field is zero, i.e., the Schwinger effect occurs for any nonzero, although small, value of the electric field, which is the characteristic of a deconfined system.
 This result is in good agreement with the results of the previous section and confirms our numerical calculation.